giancosta86/GermanStats/README.md

 *Applying Data Mining to German linguistics*

+---
+## NOTE: GermanStats is now obsolete.
+Please, refer to the new [Valkyrie](https://github.com/giancosta86/Valkyrie) library.
+---

 ## Introduction

 **GermanStats** is an experimental project dedicated to applying *Data Mining* ideas and techniques to *German linguistics*, in order to infer rules about words.